Remember last month when I covered the topic of “stretch pain” in heart patients who have had a coronary stent implanted?

 As Dr. Mandrola explained, in the first year, DES outperformed the bare metal stents.
 But very late stent-related ischemic events continued to occur, and that rate was rising, increasing at the rate of 2% per year for five years in both DES and bare metal stents, with no signs of a plateau.
 In fact, the overall MACE rate between 1-5 years was equal to or greater than those within the first year.

-Which reminds me of a conversation I had with a local cardiologist while I was in the CCU (the intensive care unit for heart patients) after my own heart attack.
-I knew nothing about stents at that time, so I asked him, “What’s the difference between the bare metal stent that I have now, and a drug-eluting stent?”
+Which reminds me of a conversation I had with a cardiologist while I was in the CCU (the intensive care unit for heart patients) after my own heart attack.
+I knew nothing about stents at that time, so I asked him, “What’s the difference between this bare metal stent that I have now, and a drug-eluting stent?”
 His answer:

 But back to our study: the authors, who are interventional cardiologists (the ones who implant stents), concluded this: